Bajeeth-Syed/Nextjs_Task/README.md

 ## Usage

 1. **Installation:**
-   - Clone the repository: `git clone <repository-url>`
+   - Clone the repository
+   - run npm i in terminal
+   - After that run the command `npm run dev` in terminal
-   - Open `index.html` in your web browser.
+   - Open the URL in your web browser.

 2. **How to Use:**
    - Click on the headers ("Name" or "Language") to sort the table.
    - Click again on the same header to toggle between ascending and descending order.
+   - At the bottom, you can find pagination

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript
+- Nextjs

-## Contributing

-Feel free to fork the repository and submit pull requests.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.